cnio-bu/bollito/README.md

 To generate the report, you only need to use --report option when the analysis is finished.

     snakemake --report report.html

+## Scanpy interoperability
+Despite bollito is based on Seurat, it provides a AnnData file to help the users who prefer to work using Scanpy and python-based packages.
+This AnnData file is obtained from the post-clustering Seurat object, so it stores all the annotations and cell filterings applied until that step.
+To check whether the AnnData file was created successfuly or not, bollito runs a step which loads the file to see if any error is reported.

 ## References
 * Andrews S. (2010).
 FastQC: a quality control tool for high throughput sequence data.
 Available at: <http://www.bioinformatics.babraham.ac.uk/projects/fastqc> [Accessed 13 March 2020]